Testing Claims About VariationIn Exercises 5–16, test the given c... | Channels for Pearson+

 1

 Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis states that the standard deviation of the waiting times is equal to or greater than 1.8 minutes (H₀: σ ≥ 1.8).
-The alternative hypothesis states that the standard deviation of the waiting times is less than 1.8 minutes (H₁: σ < 1.8).
+The null hypothesis states that the standard deviation of birth weights for girls is equal to that of boys (σ = 660.2 g).
+The alternative hypothesis states that the standard deviation of birth weights for girls is not equal to that of boys (σ ≠ 660.2 g).

-Step 2: Calculate the sample standard deviation (s) from the given data.
-Use the formula for the sample standard deviation: s = sqrt((Σ(xᵢ - x̄)²) / (n - 1)), where xᵢ represents each data point, x̄ is the sample mean, and n is the sample size.
+Step 2: Identify the test statistic to use.
+Since this is a test about the population standard deviation, use the chi-square test for variance.
+The test statistic is given by the formula: χ² = ((n - 1) * s²) / σ₀², where n is the sample size, s is the sample standard deviation, and σ₀ is the hypothesized population standard deviation.

-Step 3: Compute the test statistic using the chi-square formula for variance: χ² = ((n - 1) * s²) / σ₀², where n is the sample size, s is the sample standard deviation, and σ₀ is the standard deviation under the null hypothesis (1.8 minutes).
+Step 3: Calculate the degrees of freedom (df).
+The degrees of freedom for the chi-square test is given by df = n - 1, where n is the sample size.
+In this case, n = 30, so df = 30 - 1 = 29.

 Verified video answer for a similar problem: